-This page lists all GED® prep locations and testing sites in the Altus area.
-Oklahoma uses the fully computerized GED exam for its HSE (high school equivalency) testing program.
+This page lists all GED test centers and prep locations in the Altus area.
+Oklahoma uses the fully computerized GED exam for its high school equivalency testing program.

-HiSET and GED testing can be done both online and at certified HSE test centers.
+HiSET and GED testing can be done both online (at home) and at certified test centers.

-The HSE program gives individuals who quit high school prematurely the opportunity to acquire an equivalent degree.
+The assessments give individuals who quit high school prematurely the opportunity to acquire an equivalent degree.

 You can take one of these subtests (modules) at a time.
 There’s no need to take it all in one session.

-In earlier days, you could never sit for the HSE exam in an online format.
+In earlier days, you could never sit for the GED or HiSET exam in an online format.
 Now, fortunately, that has changed with the arrival of online proctored GED and HiSET testing options.
 For more information, check below.

 Southwest Technology Center (SWTC)